it-at-m/digiwf-core/digiwf-integrations/digiwf-cosys-integration/README.md

 ## Usage of the Spring Boot Starter

 The DigiWF CoSys integration is provided as a Spring Boot Starter project.
 It was implemented in a hexagonal architecture to ensure adaptability and extensibility.
-To customize the Cosys integration to your needs, you can use the starter module and override the provided `@Beans` as well as add your own `@Beans`.
+To customize the CoSys integration to your needs, you can use the starter module and override the provided `@Beans` as well as add your own `@Beans`.

 You can integrate the `digiwf-cosys-integration-starter` into your project as follows: